jenschlot/IBM-Bluemix-DevOps-Documentation/docs/tutorial_jazzeditor/tutorial_jazzeditor.md

 >	![Clone the local repository](images/cli-git-clone.png)

 Next, let's change your app source code and see what happens.
-In the views folder there's a file called index.ejs.
+In the views folder there's a file called `index.ejs`.
 This file implements the main page from the example.
 If you change this file, for example, by modifying the title that is displayed,

 >	![Changing the title](images/cli-edit-file.png)

-and then do another Git push, like this image:
+and then do another `Git push`, like this image:

 >	![Pushing the change](images/cli-edit-push.png)